 The Shinola Hotel opens in downtown Detroit with San Morello, Evening Bar, The Brakeman and Penny Red’s by NoHo Hospitality Group.
 San Morello is named to The Detroit Free Press’ Top 10 List of “Best New Restaurants of 2018.”

 Carne Mare, an Italian chophouse, opens on Pier 17 at New York City's historic Seaport.
 Soon after, NoHo Hospitality opens Mister Dips’ first brick-and-mortar right next door, followed by a third Mister Dips shop in downtown Detroit.
-A few months later, Chef Carmellini partnered with W Hotels to bring both The Dutch and Carne Mare to life at the W Nashville in The Gulch neighborhood of the city.
+A few months later, Chef Carmellini partnered with W Hotels to bring both The Dutch and Carne Mare to life at the W Nashville in the heart of The Gulch neighborhood of the city.

-Carmellini will reveal a new project in 2022 at The Fifth, a new luxury hotel on the corner of Fifth Avenue and West 28th Street in Manhattan’s NoMad area.
+Carmellini will reveal a new project in 2022 at The Fifth Avenue Hotel, a new luxury hotel on the corner of Fifth Avenue and West 28th Street in Manhattan’s NoMad area.